 Steve Kerr lauds Kevin Durant for being the most talented basketball player he has ever seen, according to a conversation with Logan Murdock of The Ringer.

-Despite his history with pantheon worthy players, Kerr awards Durant the prestige honour for most talented.
+Despite his history with pantheon-worthy players, Kerr awards Durant the prestige honour of being most talented.

 “I would say Kevin (Durant) is … when you factor in everything, size, speed, athleticism, I think he’s the most talented basketball player I’ve ever seen in my life,” Kerr explained to Logan Murdock of The Ringer.

 “It was more just a level of basketball that I”m not sure had ever been reached before.”

 Kerr was also reminiscent of his time coaching the former MVP.
 He explained that Durant “was very coachable” and used his elite basketball acumen to adapt quickly to the Warriors’ way.

 In just three seasons with the Warriors, Durant won back-to-back Finals MVPs.
 He was undoubtedly the best player in those series against the Cavaliers and was ramping up for a three-peat before tearing his Achilles during the 2019 Finals.

 Many will repudiate the notion of Durant belonging in the conversation of Jordan and LeBron James, but Kerr has a solid case for him being the most talented.
 The Slim Reaper is a seven-foot sniper capable of torching opposing players both from the perimeter and paint.
 Moreover, he has handles like a guard, and clutch intangibles you simply have to be born with.